 I have a fear of butterflies.
 I only realised I had this phobia when I visited a butterfly farm as an adult.

-I need a bucket to carry a tune and was turned away from the school choir 4 times.
+Despite my love of music, I cannot sing a note and was turned away from the school choir 4 times.

 You’re the best friend we’ve ever paid for!

 Receptions at home, fresh flowers, marquees, tents and tipis, people who cry happy tears, barn venues, fairy lights, dancing with gusto, best man speeches from the heart, well behaved dogs, golden hour, boat loads of confetti…

 Venues with window less rooms painted yellow, a lack of confetti, anyone who wants me to photoshop them to appear slimmer/thinner – you are bloody radiant as you are and I will happily tell you this throughout the wedding day.